Delicious Blackberry Cobbler from Berries Picked in the Wild

 Once dressed, I am ready for blackberry picking.
 I always know where to pick my blackberries because I spent time earlier in the spring to find where the best patches are.
 Blackberries are biennial plants and they bloom every other year.
 I look in the early spring for blackberries that are in bloom.
 If blackberry briars were cut down the previous fall, the briars will not bloom and produce any blackberries.
 However, since blooming blackberries always produce berries, I know that blackberries that are in bloom in the spring will give me berries when I am ready to pick them.

-When I have a full gallon of berries and my milk jug won't hold any more, I have enough berries to make my cobbler.
-Once home, I remove my blackberry clothes at the door, and have my daughter check me for ticks before I do anything.
+When I have a full gallon of berries and when my milk jug won't hold another berry, I have enough berries to make my cobbler and some to freeze for another.
+Once home, I remove my blackberry clothes at the door and have my daughter check me for ticks before I do anything.
 Once I have checked for ticks, I take a shower and treat any scratches from the blackberries and any chigger bits that I do get with straight vinegar.
 It will sting now, but it will prevent incessant itching later.
 After I am dressed in more comfortable, cooler clothes, I am ready to begin preparing the berries for the cobbler.

 Blackberry Cobbler Cook Time